How to Get the Best Screen Porch ROI

-If you have a beautiful backyard or live near a lake, forest, or other spectacular view, you may be concerned with how the screen itself will impact your enjoyment of the scenery – and also the value of your home.
-New screen proch screens are nearly invisible, so you’ll still be able to see the outdoors just as well.
+If you have a beautiful backyard or live near a lake, forest, or other spectacular view, you might be concerned with how the screen itself will impact your enjoyment of the scenery…and also the value of your home.
+New screen porch screens are nearly invisible, so you’ll still be able to see the outdoors just as well.
 But now you’ll be able to sit outside and enjoy it more often.
-And that can actually increase the value of that beautiful view as well.
+That can actually increase the value of that beautiful view as well.

-A screened-in porch is a good bet as a homeowner, but so are most other outdoor remodeling projects that add usable space to your home, such as a deck or a porch that’s not screened in.
+A screened-in porch is a good financial bet as a homeowner, but so are most other outdoor remodeling projects that add usable space to your home.
+This includes decks or porches that aren't screened in.
 Screened-in porches are good for areas where bugs, privacy, and rainy weather are concerns.
 Consider your own needs and what type of outdoor project will give you the most use out of your backyard throughout the year.